-As we discuss the remaining concepts, keep in mind the value of a good habit, and the harm of a bad habit, because their effect on Love Bank balances are multiplied by repetition.
+As we discuss the remaining concepts, keep in mind the value of a good habit, and the harm of a bad habit, because their effect on Love Bank balances is multiplied by repetition.

 You and your spouse fell in love with each other because you made each other very happy, and you made each other happy because you met some of each other's important emotional needs.
 The only way you and your spouse will stay in love is to keep meeting those needs.
 Even when the feeling of love begins to fade, or when it's gone entirely, it's not necessarily gone for good.
 It can be recovered whenever you both go back to making large Love Bank deposits.